-Ammania Gracilis.
 Ammania Gracilis is a hardy red aquarium plant.
-It has leafs that have a bit more waviness to them then other red plants.
-It also had a comparatively thicker stem.
+It's leaves are more wavy than other red plants.
+It also has a relatively thicker stem.
 Ammania will like a hard cut once it is growing taller and can be replanted down in the substrate as a new plant.

 What we are selling comes in a nice clump, but I recommend that you spread this plant out.
 Separate each stem and give it about a half of an inch space or more from the next stem to let it have some room to grow in.
 I would also recommend that you add some iron to your tank if you are looking to get more out of your RED in the Ammania Gracilis

 Lighting: Needs moderate lighting to stay alive.
 The more lighting the better it will look.

 Difficulty: I would rate Ammania a 3.5 on my 1-10 scale.
 1 being it could grow in a toilet and 10 being impossible.
 It requires good light much like Ludwigia or other red plants.
 Though it's a little more susceptible to melt due to a lack of light

 No roots!
 Received pretty red plants that were just stems wrapped in a sponge around a rock and rubber band together; there are no roots.
 Mailed this plus the entire shipment of no rooted red plants back for refund of $49 plus another plant for $9.95.
 Dustins has not refunded me nor answered any of my emails.
 Very disappointed with this company.
 See photos -no roots!
 Will buy locally from now on.
 Will be reporting to the BBB since they refuse to acknowledge me or refund.

 Sorry- We will happily send you a return label if you aren’t happy with the plant and you can send it back at no cost to you.